granddivino/Unhinged/readme.txt

  Choice M: Interrupt Susan's story and talk about how that bitch Kathy crashed into her. +4 points Choice N: Raise hell about how they got started without her. +2 points

- Max points = 12
+ Max points = ~30
- Minimum points = 6
+ Minimum points ~10 or less
+ to create "win" logic

  Scenario 8:
  (Result of Choice G)